openmpf/openmpf-docker/README.md

 > INFO: Server startup in 26967 ms

-#### Log into the Workflow Manager and Add Nodes
+#### Log into the Workflow Manager and Configure Nodes

 You can reach the Workflow Manager at the following URL:

 `http://<ip-address-or-hostname-of-docker-host>:8080/workflow-manager`

-Once you have logged in, go to the Nodes page and add all of the available nodes.
+Once you have logged in, go to the Nodes web UI and check that one node is shown.
+The name of the node ends in a unique ID.
+That number corresponds to the ID of the Docker container.
+Optionally, modify the service configuration for that node if you want.

+By default, the following system properties are set in the Workflow Manager Docker image:

+- `node.auto.config.enabled`=true
+- `node.auto.unconfig.enabled`=true
+- `node.auto.config.num.services.per.component`=1

+With these settings, the Workflow Manager will automatically add the available node to the OpenMPF cluster and configure it with one service per type of component.

+If you set the first two properties to false, then when you restart the Docker Compose deployment you will need to manually add the node to the OpenMPF cluster using the Nodes UI and configure it.
+You will also need to manually remove the old service configuration entry for the previous node that is no longer available.
+Note that because Docker creates new containers when the deployment is restarted, each with a new unique ID, the service configuration cannot be reused between deployments.

+!!!
+TEST SINGLE-HOST DEPLOYMENT: Make sure this is accurate !!!

 #### Monitor the Containers